reflectoring/reflectoring.github.io/content/blog/2022/AOP.md

 ```

 ## Conclusion
-Aspect Oriented Programming (AOP) allows us to address cross-cutting problems by coding our solutions into Aspects which are invoked by Spring AOP framework.
+Aspect Oriented Programming (AOP) allows us to address cross-cutting problems by coding our solutions into Aspects that are invoked by the Spring AOP framework.

 It forms one of the main building blocks of the Spring framework allowing it to hide complexity behind Aspects.

-The framework offers us a powerful collection of annotations that we covered and ran through examples testing each one of them.add
+The framework offers us a powerful collection of annotations that we covered and ran through examples testing each one of them.